Final Project

 NOTE: For your initial analyses, the most important thing is that you submit code that sources/renders in full, this assignment will not be successfully completed until that happens, you may have to resubmit multiple times.

-- Comments (if an R script) or text (if a Quarto script) that describe
+- Text (in a Quarto script) that describe

 - Where your data is from (a link is preferable)